c-oreills/londoncommute/README.md

 Generates a .kml file which can be opened in Google Earth/Maps to see what areas you could commute directly from on a bus.

+## Motivation

+I currently always get a seat on my bus commute, and always having a seat means more time to spend coding side projects twice a day.
+I want to find out where else I can commute from and keep this project time intact.
+This project was created in a few such coding sessions.

 ## Setup

 `pip install -r requirements.txt`